MicrosoftDocs/Viva/workplace-analytics-insights/install.md

    ![Add for me button.](../workplaceanalytics/images/mya/use/add-for-me.png)

-This step adds the app to all the places where you might use Microsoft Teams: the Teams desktop client, Teams on the web, and Teams on a mobile device.
+This step adds the app to all the places where you might use Microsoft Teams: The Teams desktop client, Teams on the web, and Teams on a mobile device.

 >[!Note]
 >You can also locate the Viva Insights app at [https://aka.ms/InsightsTeamsApp](https://aka.ms/InsightsTeamsApp).